AndrewMarchukov/insurgency-sandstorm-server-dockerize/README.md

 ## Tips and Tricks
 ### How to save RAM on UE4 Linux(Docker) dedicated server

-if you launch multiple servers on same host you can save some memory, on 2 servers more than 1gb memory saved.
+if you launch multiple servers on same host you can save some memory, on 2 game servers more than 1gb memory saved.

 Make sure that parameter set on 1 after host reboot